anmolguptacse/AgriBuddy_hackathon/AgriBuddy/AgriBuddy/README.md

 ## What It Does

-ndian farmers lose ₹40K–80K per season due to poor sell-timing.
+Indian farmers lose ₹40K–80K per season due to poor sell-timing.
 To solve this, we envisioned AgriBuddy: an intelligent assistant designed to help farmers time the market.
 The core idea was to build a robust, Databricks-powered ecosystem to process and deliver insights.
 We use Auto Loader to ingest real-time APMC mandi prices into a Delta Lake